Programming Distributed Systems

 Lecture: Monday, 10:00 - 11:30, Room 48-453; Tuesday, 10:00 - 11:30, Room 13-370 (changed!!)

 The lecture and course material will be in English.

-Please register via mail to Peter Zeller (subject: “Registration Progdist”).
+Please register for the exercises via mail to Peter Zeller (subject: “Registration Progdist”).

 - Good programming knowledge, including usage of code repositories (git)